zicna/intro-to-redux-library-codealong/README.md

 However, reducing the need for passing props is part of why **Redux** works well with React.
 To avoid passing `store` as a prop, we use the `Provider` component, which is imported from `react-redux`.
-The `Provider` component wraps the top level component, App, in this case, and is the only component where `store` is passed in:
+The `Provider` component wraps the top level component -- App, in this case -- and is the only component where `store` is passed in:

 ```javascript
 // ./src/index.js